lhindman/cs121-lab07-2/README.md

 ```

 Once the methods have been implemented, call the *generateMandelbrotSet()* method from the constructor, then run the program.
-If the mandelbrot functions are implemented correctly, they should generate a gray scale image of the Mandelbrot set exactly as showing in the following image.
+If the mandelbrot functions are implemented correctly, they should generate a gray scale image of the Mandelbrot set exactly as shown in the following image.

 <img src="images/mandelbrot-gray.png" alt="Mandelbrot Set with Gray Scale Palette">